-Effective garden lighting lets you enjoy your garden all year round.
+Effective lighting lets you enjoy your garden all year round.
 As we are heading into Summer, it’s a great time to look at lighting your garden to enjoy the warmer evenings.

 There are two main things to consider when designing and installing outdoor feature lighting in your garden – the different types of lights available and where to put them for maximum impact?

 There is a huge range of lighting options for your outdoor space available, but this guide will focus on two popular options – LED lights and fluorescent outdoor lights.